Director | Founder | Treatment Supervisor

 Mary has derived a lot of purpose and happiness from playing such an important role in our clients’ health and recovery.
 She has a big personality and is much loved by patients and staff alike.
 On a personal note, Mary also takes in and cares for stray animals – especially birds.
 Today, Mary is an integral part of The Cedars nursing staff and is always on hand to offer advice and care for clients.

-Margaret is passionate about watching her patients experience behavioural change.
+Thabiso is fluent in English, isiZulu and isiXhosa and is passionate about watching her patients experience behavioural change.
 She believes that everyone needs a second chance at life – and goes about her nursing duties treating each client in a respectful and holistic manner.
-A member of The Cedars team since 2017, Margaret has become an invaluable and experienced member of our nursing staff complement.
+Margaret has become an invaluable and experienced member of our nursing staff complement.

 Jane arrived at The Cedars in 2012 and even though she had not used any mind or mood-altering substances in three years, her life was still chaotic and unmanageable.
 She restarted her recovery process with The Cedars program and the 12 Steps, and slowly but surely, Jane got her life back on track and managed to restore her relationships with her family – especially her four children.